Mintboi/Projects/README.md

 # Portfolio
 A repository containing all of my projects to date

-College projects:
+College Taught:
-Java
+Java,
-Python
+Python,
-JavaScript
+JavaScript,
-CSS
+CSS,
 HTML

 Self-Taught: